The most commonly used fragrances in perfumes

 Male fragrance types

-- Mysterious: Many men radiate a mysterious aura and prefer spicy scents such as tobacco or sandalwood.
+- Mysterious: Many men exude a mysterious aura and prefer spicy scents such as tobacco or sandalwood.

-- Seductive: Men can be just as seductive and confident and choose scents like suede or vanilla.
+- Seductive: Men can be just as seductive and confident, choosing fragrance notes like suede or vanilla.

 - Stylish: Courteous men rely on natural scents of grasses, lavender or suede to emphasize their elegance.

-- Trendy: Fashionable men use fruity, fresh scents such as green apple, mandarin or bergamot.
+- Trendy: Fashionable men use fruity-fresh scents such as green apple, mandarin orange or bergamot.

-- Masculine: Robust men prefer smoky scents such as musk or pine wood.
+- Masculine: Robust men prefer smoky fragrance notes such as musk or pine wood.

-- Sporty: Adventurous men who spend a lot of time in nature choose refreshing scents such as lemon or bergamot.
+- Sporty: Adventurous men who spend a lot of time in nature choose refreshing scents like lemon or bergamot.